How to format emails with 6 samples and templates

 The average person receives 100 emails a day, but busy business people could receive hundreds more.
 Add to that text, IMs, social media alerts, and phone calls (remember them), and you're seriously competing for attention.

 Your subject line must be simple, clear, and compelling.
 And it's even better if it's short.
+It's advisable that to have effective subject lines, keep them typically ranging from 1 to 7 words.

 Compare: